-11 Old-Fashioned Flu Remedies We Should Bring Back
+11 Old-Fashioned Flu Remedies That Actually Work

 If you're currently dousing your entire body in antibacterial soap on the reg and Googling whether or not you can temporarily live in a bubble because you're terrified of getting the flu that's going around this year, trust me: You're not alone.
 I'm right there with you.
 In the dredges of winter — especially this winter — it seems like everywhere anyone goes, people are coughing, sneezing, and then.
 Touching.
 Everything.
 It can start to seem like no matter how hard you try to avoid interacting with germs, there's no foolproof way to live your life without putting yourself at risk of contracting the flu.
 And then, if you get the flu, remedies aren't always even effective!
 There's no winning.